» 1911 - 1920's

 The relationship with Leucadia National Corporation, which was forged in the early 1980s ended in 2010, when Emera, a Canadian-based company acquired 38% interest in Light & Power Holdings.
 Later that year, Emera made an offer to shareholders to purchase all issued and outstanding common shares in Light & Power Holdings.
 The offer was accepted by most of the shareholders and by early 2011, Emera owned 79.7% of Light & Power Holdings shares, thereby making it the largest single shareholder.
 The remaining shares are held by the National Insurance Board and approximately 1,700 other shareholders.

 By this time, Mr. Peter.
 Williams had been appointed as Managing Director, Light & Power Holdings and Mr. Mark King was promoted to the position of Managing Director of The Barbados Light & Power Company, with effect from November 1, 2011.
-At the time of his appointment, Mr. King had also been serving in the role of Chief Operating Officer and had spent 35 years
+At the time of his appointment, Mr. King had also been serving in the role of Chief Operating Officer and had spent 35 years.
+He retired on April 30, 2014.

 The Company also entered into discussions with the Barbados Sugar Industries Ltd (BSIL) at the turn of the century with the view of establishing a co-generation plant.
 The idea was to locate a plant close to a sugar factory in order to use the bagasse from the factory.
 It was anticipated that sugar cane would be grown to increase the supply to the co-gen plant, and during the out of crop season, coal would be used.
 The co-gen plant would in turn supply low-pressure steam and electricity to the factory and the general grid.
 Such a plant had been built and operated in Guadeloupe since 1998.
 While the idea of co-generation was an exciting one, there was a lack of enthusiasm in using coal.
 In addition, investors did not readily come forward to finance the project and the Company was forced to press ahead with its diesel plant for Spring Garden.